 - Brick Joke: In his character introduction, Ryuuken's glasses are briefly mentioned as a truly odd fashion choice in a society where laser eye surgery is ubiquitous.
 It isn't until the third story that Kisuke realizes the glasses probably contained a secret camera.

-- Bunny-Ears Lawyer: Shinigami have a strong tendency towards this trope, but the best examples are Kisuke and Isshin.
+- Bunny-Ears Lawyer: The shinigami as a whole tend towards this trope, but the best examples are Kisuke and Isshin.
 Even before the hollowfication incident, their eccentricities were only tolerated because their scientific work was unimpeachable.

 - In the sequels, Yoruichi and Kisuke think they could, just possibly, reverse hollowfication.
 This could lead to the canon practice of "purifying" hollows, or to the creation of the Visoreds — or both.

-- Because Toshiro's so much younger than the rest of the group, it's suspected that he might have PubertySuperpowers coming...and he's established as a bankai prodigy in canon.
+- Because Toshirou's so much younger than the rest of the group, it's suspected that he might have PubertySuperpowers coming...and he's established as a bankai prodigy in canon.

 - Combat Tentacles: All shinigami.
 (And the Grim Squeakers, too.)
 Hollows are composed of little more than a mass of murderous tentacles.